whosonfirst/go-whosonfirst-api/README.md

 ### tts

-Output is sent to the text-to-speech engine as:
+This writer will format each API result and send it to a text-to-speech engine supported by the [go-writer-tts](https://github.com/whosonfirst/go-writer-tts) package (which still needs to be documented properly).
+Output is formatted as:

 ```
 text := fmt.Sprintf("%s is a %s with Who's On First ID %d", r.WOFName(), r.WOFPlacetype(), r.WOFId())